 - Does the national library hold archival collections?

-- What are the major archival repositories, and do the have printed and/or online guides?
+- What are the major archival repositories, and do they have printed and/or online guides?

-1. Go to your country’s national archives and national library web sites.
-Look for national research guides or archival databases.
+1. Look at national archives and national library web sites.

 - List of National Archives

 - Les Bibliothèques nationales de la francophonie, ed. by Marcel Lajeunesse.
 (PDF) 3rd ed.
 2008.